mokleit/sim2real-cycleGAN/README.md

 # Testing

-In order to test the model, we use the same notebook as for training (we run last cell).
+In order to test the model, we use the same notebook as for training (we run the last cell).
 Before doing so, we need to execute a few steps as mentioned in the notebook training part.
 The test results can be found under the following path: **pytorch-CycleGAN-and-pix2pix/results/sim2real/test_latest/images**